25 April 2017

 We developed Tales from the Chihuahuan Desert in an effort to reframe our national discourse about the ways in which we see and talk about the U.S.–México borderlands and its binational populations.

 In the Information Packet we prepared, we provide answers for some questions as you begin planning for your participation in the Institute.
-The most current information will begin to appear on the Frequently Asked Questions web page and Travel and Housing web page.
+The most current information will begin to appear on the Frequently Asked Questions web page and Travel and Stipend web page.
 Updates will occur every week leading to the first day of the Institute.
 There are five payroll forms to complete and a biographical note to submit before May 15th, 2017.
 Instructions appear on pages 10 and 13.

 We look forward to your participation and our learning together for student learning and understanding.
 Indeed, we anticipate shared professional learning and growth across the disciplines and an engaging, positive experience. ¡Bienvenidos!